lynnlangit/julia-linear-algebra/README.md

 # julia-linear-algebra
-study note for "Learning Linear Algebra with Julia"
+study notes and sample code (.ipynb) for "Learning Linear Algebra with Julia"